tendermint/tendermint/docs/rfc/rfc-006-event-subscription.md

    - Switch to gRPC: Preserves a persistent connection and gives us a more efficient binary wire format (protobuf), at the cost of much more work for clients and harder debugging.
 This may be the best option if performance and server load are our top concerns.

-(Given that we are currently using JSON-RPC, however, I'm not convinced throughput is the bottleneck here).
+     Given that we are currently using JSON-RPC, however, I'm not convinced the costs of encoding and sending messages on the event subscription channel are the limiting factor on subscription efficiency, however.

 3. **Delegate event subscriptions to a proxy.** Give responsibility for managing event subscription to a proxy that runs separately from the node,